 4. Off You Go

 Assemble the children together.
 Each child should get a small basket to gather the eggs.
-If you don’t have basket, a plastic party bag will do fine.
+If you don’t have a basket, a plastic party bag will do fine.
 On your mark, get set and off they go a-hunting!

 5. Reward the Hunters